matteobaccan/owner/README.md

 The returned value is `null`.
 This is consistent with the behavior of the [Properties][properties] class.
 If you think that this should be changed, please submit a [change request][issues] explaining your idea.
-A possible solution can be inventing a new annotation like `@Mandatory` on class level and/or method level for those methods that do not specify a `@DefaultValue`.
+A possible solution can be inventing a new annotation like `@Mandatory` on class level and/or method level for those methods that do not specify a `@DefaultValue`, so that if the user forgets to specify a value for the mandatory property, a (subclass of) RuntimeException is thrown when the Config class is instantiated, to point out the misconfiguration.
-I personally don't find this necessary, but once the change request is open we can see other people's comments.
+Thoughts?
+Ideas?
+Explain it on [github issues][issues].

   [properties]: http://docs.oracle.com/javase/7/docs/api/java/util/Properties.html